MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/test-resource-specific-consent.md

 * `azureADAppId`: Your app's Azure AD app ID.
 * `azureADAppSecret`: Your Azure AD app password.
 * `token_scope`: The scope is required to get a token.
 Set the value to `https://graph.microsoft.com/.default`.
-* `teamGroupId`: You can get the team group id from the Teams client as follows:
+* `teamGroupId`: You can get the team group ID from the Teams client as follows:

     1. In the Teams client, select **Teams** from the far left navigation bar.
     2. Select the team where the app is installed from the dropdown menu.